xuuhaoo/OkSocket/README.md

 }
 ```
 ##### <font id="6.4">The heartbeat feed dog</font>
-* Feed the dog because our client needs to know the Socket server received the heart data, so the server after received my heartbeat data need to reply the client after receiving the response data,called it ACK.
-We need to be local dog operations, or when more than a certain number of times the heart data, but did not get feed the dog, the dog will connect the disconnect reconnection.
+* Feed the dog.
+Because our client needs to know the Socket server received the heartbeat data, so the server needs to reply the client after receiving the heartbeat data, called it ACK.
+We need to feed the dog, or when more than a certain number of times the heartbeat data, but did not supply the dog food, the dog will connect the disconnect reconnection, we call it dog dead.

 ```java
 private IConnectionManager mManager;